 If the student experiences one of these qualifying events, dependent enrollment must be completed within 31 days of the qualifying event.
 Applications received more than 31 days after the qualifying event will not be processed.
 Once a dependent is enrolled, coverage cannot be terminated unless the student loses eligibility.

-For more information and to enroll a dependent, visit the Gallagher Student Health page and select "Dependent Enroll" in the left navigation bar.
+For more information and to enroll a dependent, visit the Gallagher Student Health page, log in, and click "Enroll".
 For information about costs and other details, call Gallagher Student Health at 800-391-8057.

 There is a pediatric preventive dental benefit and a pediatric preventive vision benefit available for students up to the age of 19 and their enrolled eligible dependents up to the age of 19.
 Please see the Berklee SHIP brochure for details.

 Students enrolled in the Berklee SHIP have access to discount programs available exclusively from Gallagher Student Health at no additional cost.
-These plan enhancements, called Gallagher Student Complements, include the Basix Dental Savings Program and EyeMed Vision Care.
+These plan enhancements, called Gallagher Student Complements, include the Basix Dental Savings.
+Program and EyeMed Vision Care.
+Visit gallagherstudent.com/

 Basix Dental Savings Program